idrsolutions/buildvu-microservice-example/README.md

 # BuildVu Microservice Example #

-IDRSolutions' BuildVu Microservice Example is an open source project that allows you to run BuildVu as an online service, which can be interacted with via the REST API.
+IDRsolutions' BuildVu Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running BuildVu as a web service in the cloud or on-premise.

 **Please note that BuildVu is paid-for, commercial software - however you can use the trial version for free.
 Just rename the trial .jar to "buildvu.jar".**